galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101-everyone/tutorial.md

 >  >
 >  > > ### {% icon solution %} Solution
 >  > >
 >  > > 1.
-We get similar results than with Summary and statistics: *Iris setosa* can clearly be distingished from *Iris versicolor* and
+We get similar results than with Summary and statistics: *Iris setosa* can clearly be distinguished from *Iris versicolor* and
 >  > > *Iris virginica*.
 We can also see that sepal width and length are not sufficient features to differentiate *Iris versicolor* from *Iris
 >    > > virginica*.
 >  > > 2. **Scatterplot w ggplot2** {% icon tool %} with the following parameters: